 The decision by British citizens to choose to withdraw from the European Union, i.e. Brexit, will have profound political, economic and legal implications for relations with the EU.
 In the referendum on 23 June 2016, the British people voted in favour of leaving the European Union.
 Over time, the British government and the European Union came to an agreement regarding the withdrawal which would govern future relations.
 However, this withdrawal agreement should also have been adopted at national level by the British Parliament.
 However, the British Parliament voted three times against the withdrawal agreement negotiated by the government.
 However, in a legally non-binding vote, the majority of the MPs also voted in favour of not wanting to leave the European Union by way of a "no deal" exit.
 After several unsuccessful extensions of the deadline and after Parliament refused to approve the withdrawal agreement for the third time on 29 March 2019, British Prime Minister Theresa May requested a further extension of the deadline at the EU Special Summit on 10 April 2019.
 At the Summit, the EU27 leaders agreed with the United Kingdom to grant a flexible deadline extension until 31 October 2019, at the latest.
 The flexible deadline makes it possible for the UK to leave the European Union before the deadline with or without an agreement.

 However, the European Union has attached a number of conditions to this postponement.
 For example, it refuses to amend the withdrawal agreement, which is binding under international law.
 It is also unwilling to negotiate future relations with the UK during the extension period.
 In addition, the EU expects the UK to respect the principle of "loyal cooperation" enshrined in the EU agreement.
 This is intended to prevent the UK from blocking strategic decisions on future issues - such as the next EU budget, which covers the years 2021 to 2027.
 In addition, the UK must fulfil all the obligations of an EU member.
-If the UK is still a member of the EU after 22 May 2019 and has not approved the withdrawal agreement by then, the British would have to take part in the European elections at the end of May.
-Otherwise, they will automatically leave the EU on 1 June 2019.

 A “no deal” Brexit will have a profound impact on trade between the European Union and the UK.
 A “no deal” means that the UK will not only leave the European internal market and the European customs union, but also the freedom of movement and freedom of establishment will be abolished without substitution.
 The UK would become a third country.